 Minor Programs: Students majoring in accounting have a wide variety of minors available to them and may choose from many disciplines offered across the University.
 Popular choices for accounting majors are: foreign languages, politics, or philosophy.
 However, students majoring in accounting may not minor in a business discipline.

 While today’s job market for accounting majors is “hot”, it is also very competitive.
-Starting with Freshman year, organizations look for the following attributes: a high cumulative GPA, internship / work experience (especially in a finance or accounting area), demonstrated leadership experience, market for acco, gaining professional or internship experience, and multi-tasking abilities.
-For accounting majors, career planning should begin in a student's Freshman year.
-To educate and assist students in finding professional opportunities, we offer a Career Development program during the fall and spring semesters for freshmen, sophomores, juniors and seniors.
+Starting with Freshman year, organizations look for the following attributes: a high cumulative GPA, internship / work experience (especially in a finance or accounting area), demonstrated leadership experience, professional or internship experience, and multi-tasking abilities.
+For accounting majors, career planning begins in a student's freshman year.

-Popular career paths for recent graduates with an accounting major include positions with CPA firms in audit or tax fields, or in the commercial not for profit or governmental sector as a financial analyst, cost accountant, management accountant or business advisor.
+Popular career paths for recent graduates with an accounting major include positions with CPA firms in audit or tax, and consulting fields or in the commercial not for profit or governmental sector as a financial analyst, cost accountant, management accountant or business advisor.

 Organizations: For Accounting majors or students exploring the idea of changing to the Accounting major, the CUA Accounting Society offers an unparalleled opportunity to learn about career opportunities with CPA firms and how to achieve them.
 Each month’s event typically has a speaker from a CPA firm who is involved in recruiting students.
 They offer key insights and suggestions on a wide range of topics including: resume preparation, interviewing skills and techniques, as well as specific career opportunities with their firm.